 Kevin Whitmore, the product manager for our metals and gemstones lines, has seen the demand for recycled, responsible, ethically sourced materials skyrocket over the last five years.
 To this end, we’re always increasing the number of recycled metals we offer.
 In 2016, we’re proud to say that the vast majority of our fine silver, sterling silver and Argentium® Silver fabrication metals are recycled—the only exceptions are a handful of specialty metals such as mesh and pattern sheet.

 Kevin is constantly seeking out new ways to bring customers transparency in the supply chain.
-He debuted the American Mined™ collection in November to provide gemstone options that allow a jeweler to trace the source of the stone directly from the mine to the bench.
+He debuted the American Mined™ collection to provide gemstone options that allow a jeweler to trace the source of the stone directly from the mine to the bench.
 The collection launched with fire opal and sunstone cabochons, faceted stones and beads (all mined in Oregon), and Kevin plans to expand the line with additional stones in 2017.

 Unusual Cuts and Shapes